combustrrr/OperatingSystemSem4Programs/experiment5/README.md

 3. Online transfer amount
 4. Branch deposit amount

-It will then execute these transactions concurrently with semaphore protection.
+It will then execute these transactions concurrently with semaphore protection and display the final balance.